The details of our payment system are included in the contract you signed with Handbid. Here is an overview of the

 Collecting Funds from Handbid Credit Card Transactions

 When you elect to process payments from a winning bidder with the Handbid Integrated Payment system, the collected funds transfer directly to our third party credit card processor (STRIPE).
-These payments then take about 5-business days to clear the credit card processor and be deposited into Handbid's account.
+These payments then take a min of 5 business days to clear the credit card processor and be deposited into Handbid's account.
 (There is additional time to transfer the money to your once you are done collecting funds!)

 Once your auction closes, you will need to process all credit card transactions before Handbid will reconcile your auction and release your collected funds.
 If you are using Handbid to sell tickets we recommend you setup your own STRIPE account and use STRIPE CONNCT so that you can collect the ticket sales prior to the event.